Biosimilars

 A biosimilar is a biologic medication that is almost an exact copy of another medication (the original product).
 According to the Food & Drug Administration (FDA), a biosimilar has no “clinically meaningful differences” from a product that has already been approved for use by the FDA.
 This means that both the original medication and the biosimilar lead to the same results when given to a person.

-Key traits such as safety, purity, and effectiveness of the biosimilar are compared to that of the original (also called reference) product.
-The biosimilar does not have to be exactly the same but must be highly similar.
-The medication will be evaluated and tested prior to FDA approval for use.
-The steps to be approved by the FDA are shorter for biosimilar products.
+The safety, purity, and effectiveness of the biosimilar is compared to the original (also called reference) product.
+The biosimilar does not have to be exactly the same but must be very similar.
+The medication is tested before FDA approval for use.

 Is it the same as a generic medication?